 - Organize annual Texas Cybersecurity Summits and periodic cybersecurity seminars

 - Conduct cyber/cyber security exercises and training events

 - Finalize a Community Cyber Incident Response Plan

-- Work with UTSA Center for Infrastructure Assurance and Security and other San Antonio and Texas NSA/DHS CAE/IAE officials to develop, test, and exercise community Cyber Incident Response Plans to help prepare community leaders to effectively prepare for, manage and respond to a cyber incident
+- Work with UTSA Center for Infrastructure Assurance and Security along with other San Antonio and Texas NSA/DHS CAE/IAE officials to develop community Cyber Incident Response Plans showing community leaders how to effectively prepare and respond to a cyber incident

 - Develop a consortium of public and private partnerships (ISSACs) focused on information sharing processes and capabilities of the community public safety/homeland security community